planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### MOTIVE

-*	Default pool for mental tasks
-*	Resisting stealth and charm
-*	Forms part of the Mettle score

 An overarching goal that drives the will to survive and understand their world.
 The pool is used for mental tasks and makes them less susceptible to trickery.
 The Descriptor is that goal, and an adventurer who fulfills it may retire or take on a new mission in life.

 **<u>Example Descriptors</u>:** *Avenge my master, bring justice to the oppressed, consume great quantities, escape from the oubliette, kill vampires, etc.*